Arrival Process

 6. Turn left into the Buchanan Towers parking lot (see map below)

-Birnam Wood Desk
+Birnam Wood Check-in

-Northbound on Interstate 5
+Northbound on I5

 1. Take Exit 252 (Samish Way, W Wash University)